openaps/docs/docs/docs/walkthrough/phase-0/edison-explorer-board-Mac.md

 [FAILED] Failed to start Hostname Service.
 ```
 That is also fine, and you can ignore it too.

+NEWER JUBLINUX VERSIONS (0.1.0 and later): You probably won't get asked to Control-D and that is fine.

 After several reboots (don’t panic), you should get a ubilinux login prompt (If you see Yocto instead of ubliniux, then you need to go back to Step 1-4 and start the flash process over again).
 Use login `root` and password `edison`.